ranjithcheguri/SpringBootUdemy/readMe.md

 - Bean Factory - basic management for beans and wiring of dependencies (thats all it does)
 - Application context - it does all all bean factory does and inaddition it has features like `Spring AOP features`, `l18n capablilities` (internationalization like language support, currency support for different locations worldwide) and `WebApplicationContext` (for web applications) etc.
 - Spring recommends Application context always, except in scenarios where memory is limited (say, incase of IOT devices)

+#### @Component vs @Service vs @Repository vs @Controller

+- Maven Dependencies -> org.springframework -> sterotypes -> using can see `Component.class`, `Service.class`, `Repository.class` etc.

+- There is no change in terms of functionality as such compared to @Component.
+So if I change @Component to @Service or @Respository or @Controller and run the basic application right now, it would run as usual perfectly fine.
+So, now the question that you might be asking is if there is no change in functionality, why should I use a specific annotation, why should I call this a service, why should I call the other one @Respository?

+- So these annotations, @Service, @Repository, @Controller allows you to classify your components into different categories and you can apply different logic

+- For example, Spring provides a default exception translation facility, if you use @Repository.
+There are a lot of JDBC exceptions and Spring classifies them and translates them and that feature is provided only if you are using an @Repository annotation.

+- let's say you would want to log everything that's coming into your business layer.
+In that kind of scenario, you'd be able to identify everything that has an @Service annotation.
+You can use AOP to identify that.

+- DAO (database operations) -> use `@Repository` , BinarySearchImpl (business logic) -> use `@Service`